yapmDev/flutter_remote_config/README.md

 ## Overview

-BlendBerry Flutter SDK is a flexible, backend-agnostic remote configuration system that allows mobile applications to fetch and update configurations dynamically from any backend service.
+Flutter Remote Config is a flexible, backend-agnostic remote configuration system that allows mobile applications to fetch and update configurations dynamically from any backend service.
 The SDK provides a clean architecture with complete abstraction - you implement the interfaces to match your specific backend format.

 **Key Philosophy**: The SDK only orchestrates.
 You implement how it communicates with your backend.